All About Wood Warping: Types, Reasons, and Solutions

 Wood warping, also known as lumber distortion, timber deformation, or board twisting, is the unnatural bending, twisting, or curving of timber due to uneven moisture content and environmental imbalances in or around the wood fibers.
 Wood warping occurs when the wood fibers absorb and release moisture unevenly, causing internal stress that bends or twists the board.
-Wood warping is mainly of 5 types, such as bowing, cupping, twisting, crooking, and gaps in joints.
-Wood warping can be identified by these signs.
+Wood warping is mainly of 5 types, such as bowing wood, cupping wood, twisting wood, crooking wood, and kink wood.

 Wood warping is prolonged water damage in the home.
 You can use Teak wood, which has excellent warp resistance, for the home.
 When you see prolonged wood warping in your home, call us.
 We will find the problem and give you a solution.